 So what are loop pedals?

-A loop, or loop pedal, can be used to record short passages played on the guitar which are then played back as a continuous loop.
+A loop pedal can be used to record short passages played on the guitar.
+They can then be instantly played back as a continuous loop.
 In a basic sense the loop pedal can be used to create a backing track that you can play along with.
 However, the beauty of the loop pedal is that it is possible, depending upon the pedal that you buy, to create complex rhythms and harmonies from multiple passages all layered one on the other.
 It is also possible to record samples with a microphone or from CD or mp3 player to mix in with your guitar.
 The possibilities for creating complex effects are only limited by your imagination and the pedal that you choose.

 What can you do with a loop pedal?